Electricity and meter questions answered

-If you're worried your meter is broken you need to get in contact with your energy provider and they'll tell you what to do.
+If you're worried your meter is broken, you need to contact your energy provider, and they'll tell you what to do.

 What should I do if there is a power cut?

 In an emergency, you can call your Local Distribution Network Operator.
-To find out who your Local Distribution Network Operator is and to learn more about what you should do in an event of a power cut visit the Energy Network Association site.
+To find out who your Local Distribution Network Operator is and to learn more about what you should do in the event of a power cut, visit the Energy Network Association site.